The category of arrows

 comma, arrow

-has as objects all morphisms in T
+The arrow category of T has as objects all morphisms in T and as morphisms commutative

-squares in T
+squares in T.

 Equations